Cohere Text Generation Tutorial

 Prompt engineering

-Prompting is at the heart of working with LLMs as it provides context for the text that we want the model to generate.
-Prompts can be anything from simple instructions to more complex pieces of text, and they are used to steer the model to producing a specific type of output.
+Prompting is at the heart of working with LLMs.
+The prompt provides context for the text that we want the model to generate.
+The prompts we create can be anything from simple instructions to more complex pieces of text, and they are used to encourage the model to produce a specific type of output.

-This section examines a couple of prompting techniques, the first of which is adding more specific instructions to the prompt (the more instructions you provide in the prompt, the closer you can get to the response you need.)
+The first is to add more specific instructions to the prompt.
+The more instructions you provide in the prompt, the closer you can get to the response you need.

-The limit of how long a prompt can be is dependent on the maximum context length that a model can support (in the case Command R and Command R+, it’s 128k tokens).
+The limit of how long a prompt can be is dependent on the maximum context length that a model can support (in the case Command R/R+, it’s 128k tokens).

 PYTHON